About the Initiative

 - Annual emissions from 76 500-megawatt (MW) coal-fired power plants.

 If achieved, these reductions could lead to stabilized or even declining levels of global atmospheric concentrations of methane.
-More information about the benefits associated with methane emission reductions can be found in the About Methane section of this website or in the Global Methane Emissions and Mitigation Opportunities fact sheet (PDF, 4 pp, 899 KB).
+More information about the benefits associated with methane emission reductions can be found in the About Methane section of this website or in Global Methane Emissions and Mitigation Opportunities (PDF, 4 pp., 2.5 MB) (December 2015).